AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 The file will have its original line endings in your working directory.
 ```

-**This is working as expected**—`CRLF` will be converted to `LF` when checked into Git's index, meaning that when you push those files to your remote, they'll use `LF`.
+**This is working as expected**—`CRLF` will be converted to `LF` when you commit your changes, meaning that when you push those files to your remote, they'll use `LF`.
 Anyone who later pulls or checks out that code will see `LF` line endings locally for those files.

-But the `text` attribute doesn't actually change line endings for the **local copies** of your text files (i.e., the ones in Git's [working tree](https://craftquest.io/articles/what-is-the-working-tree-in-git))—it only changes line endings for files checked into the *index*.
-Hence the second line of the message, which notes that the text files you just renormalized may still continue to use `CRLF` locally if that's the line ending they were originally created/cloned with on your system.
+But the `text` attribute doesn't change line endings for the **local copies** of your text files (i.e., the ones in Git's working tree)—it only changes line endings for files in the repo.
+Hence the second line of the message, which notes that the text files you just renormalized may still continue to use `CRLF` locally (on your file system) if that's the line ending with which they were originally created/cloned on your system.
 Rest assured that text files will never use `CRLF` in the *remote* copy of your code.

 ##### The `eol` Attribute: Controlling Line Endings in Git's Working Tree

-Sometimes, you actually want files to be checked out locally using `CRLF` while still retaining `LF` in the index.
+Sometimes, you actually want files to be checked out locally on your system with `CRLF` while still retaining `LF` in your repo.
 Usually, this is for Windows-specific files that are very sensitive to line ending changes.
 Batch scripts are a common example since they need `CRLF` line endings to run properly.
 It's okay to store these files with `LF` line endings in your repo, so long as they later get checked out with the correct line endings on a Windows machine.
 You can find a more comprehensive list of files that need `CRLF` line endings in the following article: [`.gitattributes` Best Practices](https://rehansaeed.com/gitattributes-best-practices/#line-endings).

 When we [configured our local Git settings](#configuring-line-endings-in-git-with-coreautocrlf), we saw that you can achieve this desired behavior with `core.autocrlf=true`.
-The `.gitattributes` equivalent of this is using [the `eol` attribute](https://git-scm.com/docs/gitattributes#_eol), which enables `LF` normalization for the index but also allows you to control which line ending gets applied in Git's *working tree*:
+The `.gitattributes` equivalent of this is using [the `eol` attribute](https://git-scm.com/docs/gitattributes#_eol), which enables `LF` normalization for files checked into your repo but also allows you to control which line ending gets applied in Git's *working tree*:

 1. [`eol=lf`](https://git-scm.com/docs/gitattributes#Documentation/gitattributes.txt-Settostringvaluelf): converts to `LF` on checkout.
 2. [`eol=crlf`](https://git-scm.com/docs/gitattributes#Documentation/gitattributes.txt-Settostringvaluecrlf): converts to `CRLF` on checkout.